Bonner Bridge Construction

 Experts Talk is an interview series with technical leaders from across our transportation program.

-A native of Philadelphia, Senior Bridge Engineer Nick Burdette entered the industry in the United Kingdom before joining our Pittsburgh office 10 years ago.
+A native of Philadelphia, Northeast Region Bridge Leader Nick Burdette entered the industry in the United Kingdom before joining our Pittsburgh office 17 years ago.

+His knowledge of bridge construction has contributed to keeping HDR ranked as a top two bridge design firm by ENR since 2017.
 He has deployed accelerated bridge construction techniques on a wide range of structural components — some very large — for a variety of notable bridges.
-Among them are the Gov. Mario M. Cuomo (New NY) Bridge in New York, and the Marc Basnight Bridge (Bonner Bridge Replacement) in Outer Banks, North Carolina.
+Among them are the Gov. Mario M. Cuomo (New NY) Bridge in New York, and the Marc Basnight Bridge (Bonner Bridge Replacement) in Outer Banks, North Carolina, and the Commercial Street Bridge in Pittsburgh, Pennsylvania.

 Accelerated Bridge Construction